Black Warrior / Owl Creek Horse Trail

 The MOST popular equestrian trail in Alabama.

-North of Addison near Brushy Lake in the Bankhead National Forest, the Black Warrior Horse Trail System (aka Owl Creek) has about 30 miles of trails from easy to moderate which can form great loops.
-The trails are marked regularly with colored metal diamonds.
-Camping is available at the Owl Creek Horse Camp.
+North of Addison near Brushy Lake in the Bankhead National Forest, the Black Warrior Horse Trail System has about 30 miles of trails from easy to moderate which can form great loops.
+Also known as Owl Creek, the bridle trails are marked regularly with colored metal diamonds.
+There is camping available at the Owl Creek Horse Camp.

-There are three horse trails.
+There are three main loops including Pine Torch Loop, Brushy Loop and Key Mill Loop.
 The Pine Torch Loop is 11 miles and blazed with yellow diamonds.
 The Brushy Loop is 6 miles and blazed with blue.
 The Key Mill Loop is 10 miles and blazed in orange.